 Learn more about OurTanga by following them on Twitter: @TangaYetu

-Cluj-Napoca is located in central Romania and known as the “capital” of Transylvania.
-It has a population of 321,687 and is the fourth most populous city in the country.
-It is also a historic and creative city with a large growing student population.
-Fondation Botnar sees the opportunity to work with the City of Cluj to build on and accelerate innovation systems and youth engagement which can scale beyond the city borders to other regions of the country.
-Romania is one of the focus countries for the foundation as our founders, the Botnar family, were originally from the country.
+Cluj-Napoca is located in central Romania and is known as the historic capital of Transylvania.
+It has a population of 411,379 and is the fourth most populous city in the country.
+A vibrant city rich in history, Cluj-Napoca is recognised for its large student population and burgeoning information technology industry.
+However, various structural, social, economic and environmental challenges persist.
+Fondation Botnar sees the opportunity to work together with the municipality and young people to strengthen innovation systems and create policies and programs optimised for enhanced wellbeing.
+Romania is one of the focus countries for the foundation as the Botnar family were originally from the country.

 OurCluj key partners:

-Cluj-Napoca Municipality, ADIZMC, Cluj Youth Federation, C-EDU, SDG Colab, Asociatia UniversitArt, Babes-Bolyai University, Centrul Cultural Clujean, Pont group, MagiCamp Association, Wello Association, and the Romanian Health Observatory
+Cluj-Napoca Municipality, ADIZMC, Cluj Youth Federation, Cluster for Education, SDG Colab, UniversitArt Association, Babeș-Bolyai University, Cluj Cultural Centre, PONT Group, Magic Association, Wello Association, Romanian Health Observatory, Preventis, Rural Senses

 OurCluj key projects supported by Fondation Botnar:

-- Wello.AI is a technology platform for improving nutrition and healthy lifestyle among children and youth.
-It has developed a unique avatar that children can learn from and in the future speak to about living healthy lives.
+- Wello.AI is a technology app and platform for improving nutrition and healthy lifestyle among children and youth.
+The project has been implemented by Wello Association.